Goldeneye128/golden-prompt/README.md

 # Goldenprompt

 Goldenprompt is a simplistic yet powerful Zsh prompt that incorporates fish-like functionality and seamless git integration.
-Designed to enhance the terminal experience, it offers a blend of efficiency and aesthetic appeal for developers and terminal enthusiasts alike.

 ## Features